 Gender-equality and tackling gender based violence a central priority for our multilateral engagement at the EU and the UN, including in our engagement at the UN General Assembly, the UN Security Council and the Peacebuilding Commission.
 In 2018 and 2019, Ireland Chaired the UN Commission on the Status of Women at the United Nations and ensured that addressing GBV was a clear priority in global negotiations on gender equality.
 Irish Aid supports a number of multilateral partner organisations in addressing GBV, including for example, annual support to the UN Women-administered Trust Fund to End Violence Against Women.

-Other aspects of Irish Aid’s efforts in this area focus on targeted funding for NGO programming on GBV in emergencies and deployments of specialised gender and protection capacity – through Ireland’s Rapid Response Corps, Gender Standby Capacity Project and Protection Standby Capacity Project.
+Irish Aid also works closely with civil society organisations and governments on GBV issues across our key partner countries.
 We work with a range of government and civil society partners at community, national and international level to tackle both the causes and the effects of GBV, and to ensure that policies are in place and are implemented.
 Our work aims to build awareness of the rights of women and expand women’s engagement in the economic, social and political spheres.
-It also seeks to engage men and boys in addressing harm social norms.
+Our work also seeks to support engagement with men and boys in addressing harm social norms.
 For example, in Uganda Irish Aid has supported a long standing partnership with an NGO, Raising Voices, to develop ground-breaking methodologies to work with communities to prevent GBV that has been adopted and extended to a range of development and humanitarian contexts world-wide.